16 best websites for design inspiration in 2025

 The copy and typography are ‘the stars’ of Slite’s web design.
 Slite’s header – “Your team’s go-to for instant answers” – and their site’s crisp design and concise copy back up that claim.
 The intentional web design demonstrates the clarity customers can gain using Slite.

-Slite’s attention to detail makes their design one of the best websites for enterprise clients.
+Slite’s attention to detail makes its site a prime destination for design inspiration, especially for enterprise clients.

 11. The Goonies